Cedar Revolution: Fourth Anniversary

-14 February 2009 marked the fourth anniversary of Prime Minister Rafik Hariri's assassination.
+14 February 2009 marked the fourth anniversary of Prime Minister Rafic Hariri's assassination.
 Estimated to be more than 1 million supporters, pro-government and pro-Hariri citizens of different sects and factions gathered together in Beirut for the occasion.
 At 12:55 pm, the crowd went silent to mark the exact moment of the explosion that killed Hariri.

 During the rally, speeches were given to entice the citizens to take place in the June 2009 parliamentary elections, in which the anti-Syrian coalition and the pro-Syrian coalition competed for the majority of seats.

 Fifth Anniversary

-Despite initial enthusiasm, the turn-out on the fifth anniversary of Hariri's assassination (14 February 2010) was hindered due to heavy rain.
+The fifth anniversary of Hariri's assassination took place on 14 February 2010, as thousands of people crowded Beirut's Martyr's Square, as they do every year to honor the assassinated Proime Minister Rafic Hariri.

 Sixth Anniversary

 The sixth anniversary of Hariri's assassination, on 14 February 2011 was met with renewed enthusiasm by supporters of the March 14 coalition.
-This was especially fueled by the protester's anger over the resignation of all ten ministers aligned with the opposing March 8 coalition due to then-prime minister Saad Hariri, Rafik Hariri's son, refusal of Hezbollah's demand he reject the Special Tribunal for Lebanon.
+This was especially fueled by the protester's anger over the resignation of all ten ministers aligned with the opposing March 8 coalition due to then-prime minister Saad Hariri, Rafic Hariri's son, refusal of Hezbollah's demand he reject the Special Tribunal for Lebanon.
 A rally was also organized to call for Hezbollah's disarmament on the day of March 13 in Beirut's Martyrs' Square.
 No significant disruptions took place, but it was reported by several TV stations that some protesters had their signs demanding Hezbollah's disarmament confiscated.
 Reuters approximated that tens of thousands of supporters of Saad Hariri and his allies rallied against Hezbollah's weapons.